fixture3

 2) Shorten the development cycle by providing geometric operation tools;

-Through the coding system of group technology, the original similar fixture elements in the fixture library are adjusted accordingly to adapt to the processing requirements of the new workpiece.
+Through the coding system of group technology, we adjust the original similar fixture elements in the fixture library to adapt to the processing requirements of the new workpiece.

-When it is impossible to restore a similar fixture, the generative fixture design method can be used to generate a new fixture design scheme, and the newly generated fixture code can be added to the fixture library for reference for the next design.
+When it is impossible to restore a similar fixture, you can use the generative fixture design method to create a new fixture design scheme, and then add the newly generated fixture code to the fixture library for reference in the next design.

 The CAFD developed after the 1990s is the third generation.
 The characteristic of CAFD in this era is that it has turned to the software design of fixtures with the purpose of product fixture structure and actual production application as the orientation.